 (left) Biblioteca Alessandrina (in the foreground a Roman basin near Palazzo Carpegna); (right) Teatro Valle

 Archiginnasio della Sapienza included Biblioteca Alessandrina named after Pope Alexander VII, who provided the students with a large library which included that of the former Dukes of Urbino (13,000 volumes which today are in the modern University of Rome).

 Teatro Valle was inaugurated on January 7, 1727, the first day of carnival: Roman theatres were active only during the carnival period, but notwithstanding the short season in the XVIIIth century they were a very profitable investment.
-In December 1816 Gioacchino Rossini was commissioned an opera for the forthcoming carnival and he composed in a rush La Cenerentola (Cinderella).
-The premiere at Teatro Valle on January 25, 1817 had the same unfavourable response which had occurred a year earlier to the first performance of Il Barbiere di Siviglia at Teatro Argentina, but eventually La Cenerentola became the hit of the season.
-It was the last Italian opera buffa by Gioacchino Rossini and according to many his masterpiece.
+In December 1816 Gioacchino Rossini was commissioned an opera for the forthcoming carnival and he composed La Cenerentola (Cinderella) in a rush.
+The premiere at Teatro Valle on January 25, 1817 had the same unfavourable reaction which had occurred a year earlier to Il Barbiere di Siviglia at Teatro Argentina, but eventually La Cenerentola became the hit of the season.
+It was the last Italian opera buffa by Rossini and according to many his masterpiece.
 The fašade of Teatro Valle was redesigned in 1821 by Giuseppe Valadier.